istamosh/photoshop-toolbox/README.md

-# Local Reverse Image Search
+# Photoshop Toolbox

-A Python application that performs local reverse image search using computer vision techniques.
+A collection of Python tools for image processing and Photoshop file manipulation.

 ## Setup